Swampland Conditions for Higher Derivative Couplings from CFT: Scalar EFT with Gravity

 Finally, let us make a few comments about the flat space limit of the above bounds.
 Clearly, the constraint (\ref{condition:gravity1}) persists even in the flat space limit.
 These constraints, in flat space, are consistent with the bounds of \cite{Caron-Huot:2021rmr}.\footnote{It would be interesting to extend our analysis and compare with more recent results (such as \cite{Hatefi:2021czu}) on all order higher derivative couplings in different string theories.}

 On the other hand, constraints (\ref{condition:gravity2})-(\ref{condition:gravity4}) do not produce precise bounds for the flat space EFT.
 For example, consider the condition (\ref{condition:gravity2}) in the flat space limit.
 As discussed before, the flat space limit should be taken such that $\frac{1}{\sqrt{G_N M^{D-2}}}\gg MR_{\rm AdS}\gg 1$.
 Therefore, the condition (\ref{condition:gravity2}), in the flat space limit, suggests that $\mu \lambda_2 M^D > -\varepsilon$, where $\varepsilon$ is some small number.
-This is certainly consistent with the results of \cite{Caron-Huot:2021rmr}, however, we do not have a precise definition of $\varepsilon$.
-This perhaps suggests that bounds of this section are far from being sufficient.
-A more sophisticated setup might produce stronger constraints with precise flat space limits.
+This is certainly consistent with the results of \cite{Caron-Huot:2021rmr} (for $D\ge 5$), however, we do not have a precise definition of $\varepsilon$.
+This perhaps suggests that $\varepsilon$ is theory dependent.
+Nevertheless, the important point is that $\varepsilon$ is strictly positive.